-The Board of Directors has also determined that Mr. Greenman qualifies as an "audit committee financial expert," as defined in applicable SEC rules.
-The Board made a qualitative assessment of Mr. Greenman's level of knowledge and experience based on a number of factors, including the scope of his experience and nature of his experience as the chief executive officer of a public company.
+The Board of Directors has also determined that Messrs.
+Karbe and Greenman qualify as an "audit committee financial expert," as defined in applicable SEC rules.
+The Board made a qualitative assessment of Mr. Karbe's and Mr. Greenman's level of knowledge and experience based on a number of factors, including with respect to Mr. Karbe the scope of his experience and nature of his experience as the chief financial officer of a public company and with respect to Mr. Greenman the scope of his experience and nature of his experience as the chief executive officer of a public company.